s7manth/tp/docs/DeveloperGuide.md

 system used by NUS).
 This however, can be modified and extended to cater to other systems as well.

-import csv command, takes in path, parser checks the path and checks (file not found, io, csvvalidation etc)
+ImportCsvCommand takes in the path argument for the CSV file, which is parsed to retrieve the contents and load them into TAilor's database.
+Exception handling has been done and checks (file not found, io, csvvalidation etc)

 #### Design Considerations